Inorganic Functional Materials

 Selective oxidation catalysts for the conversion of methane

-The influence of the nature of support materials on the catalytic performance of VOx is currently investigated.
-Especially, the almost catalytically unexplored nanoporous glasses can be synthesized with a narrow pore size distribution and with pore sizes ranging from 1 to 1000 nm.
-Pore volumes between 0.1 and 1.1 cm3/g and inner surfaces up to 500 m2/g can be provided in such materials.
-The broad flexibility in the geometric properties makes such materials promising candidates for the application as improved support materials.
-The suppression of overoxidation during an oxidative conversion of methane can be optimized while supporting in restrictive reaction rooms is required.
+The influence of the nature of support materials on the catalytic performance of VOx is currently being investigated.
+In particular, nanoporous glass, something that is almost unexplored in terms of catalysis, can be synthesized with a narrow pore size distribution and with pore sizes ranging from 1 to 1000 nm.
+Pore volumes between 0.1 and 1.1 cm3/g and inner surfaces of up to 500 m2/g can be provided in such materials.
+Broad flexibility in the geometric properties makes such materials promising candidates for application as improved support materials.
+It is possible to optimize suppression of overoxidation during an oxidative conversion of methane, while support is required in restrictive reaction rooms.